Dave-creekside/GNN-MoE-2/README.md

 ---

-## 🏗️ Architectural Evolution: A Four-Phase Journey
+## 🏗️ Architectural Evolution: A Revolutionary Five-Phase Journey

-This project documents a research journey through four major architectural phases.
+This project documents a research journey through five major architectural phases, culminating in the revolutionary Geometric Constrained Learning breakthrough.
 Each phase is fully reproducible using the Research Hub application.

 ### Phase 1: GNN-MoE (Graph-Coupled MoE)
 *   **The "What"**: This initial phase replaces the standard independent MoE layer with one where experts can communicate.
 A simple Graph Neural Network (GNN) is used to model pairwise relationships, allowing experts to share information and coordinate their processing of the input sequence.